Before you decide to try debt settlement, make sure you know the difference between common myths – and the truth

 Debt settlement companies that market their services are banned from collecting advance fees from consumers before settling or reducing a consumer’s credit card or other unsecured debt, according to a Federal Trade Commission rule that took effect in October 2010.

-The rule also specifies that the consumers’ money set aside to pay debts be maintained in an account at an insured financial institution; that the consumer owns the funds and any interest accrued; that the debt settlement company does not own, control or have any affiliation with the company administering the account; and that the provider does not exchange any referral fees with the company administering the account, the FTC says.
+The rule also specifies that the consumers’ money set aside to pay debts be maintained in an account at an insured financial institution; that the consumer owns the funds and any interest accrued; that the debt settlement company does not own, control or have any affiliation with the company administering the account; and that the provider does not exchange any referral fees with the company administering the account.

 The truth: Debt settlement can hurt your credit score almost as much as bankruptcy.